-Porsche Panamera review - MPG, CO2 and Running Costs
+Porsche Panamera review - MPG, CO2 and running costs

-As part of the Panamera’s engine line-up, all V8 variants get cylinder deactivation technology that will shut down some of the unit’s injectors on the move when maximum power isn’t needed, helping save fuel.
+As part of the Panamera’s engine line-up, all V8 variants get cylinder deactivation technology that will shut down some of the unit’s injectors on the move when maximum power isn’t needed, helping to save fuel.

 Move up through the increasingly powerful petrol models and you see obvious reductions in efficiency and higher emissions.
-The Panamera 4 manages 25-26.9mpg, with a CO2 output of 194g/km, while the GTS delivers 22.2-23.5mpg and a significant jump to 235g/km of CO2.
+The Panamera 4 achieves up to 27.2mpg, with CO2 emissions from 235g/km, while the GTS delivers 23.3mpg and a significant jump to 275g/km of CO2.

 In this review

-- 1Porsche Panamera reviewSecond-generation Porsche Panamera improves on its predecessor with sharper styling, an exquisite interior and new engines
+- 1Porsche Panamera reviewThe Porsche Panamera offers sharper styling, an exquisite interior and plug-in hybrid powertrains

-- 4Interior, design and technologyInside the cabin is where the new Panamera really excels, with a beautifully crafted design and top-class materials
+- 4Interior, design and technologyInside the cabin is where the Panamera really excels, with a beautifully crafted design and top-class materials

-- 5Practicality, comfort and boot spaceDespite rakish coupe looks and sloping tailgate, the four-seat Panamera offers plenty of practicality
+- 5Practicality, comfort and boot spaceDespite rakish coupe looks and a sloping tailgate, the four-seat Panamera offers plenty of practicality

 - 6Reliability and SafetyPorsche’s reputation for reliability and advanced safety tech means the Panamera should be safe and easy to live with